mariaclarafrisoni/Project-KE4H/methodology.md

 ![image](https://github.com/mariaclarafrisoni/Project-KE4H/blob/master/img%2021.png?raw=true)
 ![image](https://github.com/mariaclarafrisoni/Project-KE4H/blob/master/img%2022.png?raw=true)

 Both the LLMs are effective.
 However, according to [Wikipedia](https://en.wikipedia.org/wiki/F%C3%A9nis_Castle), the first construction works started in 1320, while Gemini says 1340.
 Therefore, 1320 can be assumed as the date of construction of the castle.
-That is why we chose to go on with **Chat GPT** for the creation of the triple since it better conveys this kind of precise information as a date of construction is:
+That is why we chose to go on with **Chat GPT** for the creation of the [RDF triple](https://en.wikipedia.org/wiki/Semantic_triple) since it better conveys this kind of precise information as a date of construction is:

 ```ttl
 @prefix ex: <https://example.org/resource/> .